 - 2.1.
-This policy applies to:- - Member practices in their capacity as members of the group, not as providers of primary medical care; - Governing Body Members and members of the Group's committees; - Employees of the group; and - Any individuals contracted to work on the group's behalf or otherwise provide services or facilities to it. - 2.2.
+This policy applies to:- - CCG Member practices; - Governing Body Members and members of the Group's committees; - Employees of the group; and - Any individuals contracted to work on the group's behalf or otherwise provide services or facilities to it. - 2.2.
 In addition, anyone engaging with the Group in relation to the actual or potential provision of services or facilities to it will be required to comply with this policy as regards the declaration of any relevant actual or potential conflict of interest. - 2.3.
-A conflict of interest is defined as a situation in which:- - There is a real possibility that any interest will lead an individual to act in a way that is not impartial and independent in carrying out their duties on behalf of the group; - There is a real possibility that any interest held by a close personal relation, business associate or other person known to an individual will lead an individual to act in a way that is not impartial and independent in carrying out their duties on behalf of the group; - A fair minded and informed observer would conclude that one of the above interests exists and that there was a real possibility that the interest could lead the individual to act in a way that is not impartial or independent in carrying out their duties on behalf of the group. - 2.4.
-As highlighted above, when considering conflicts of interest, there may be circumstances when it is not necessary for an actual conflict to exist.
-It may be sufficient that there is a perceived conflict, where there is a reasonable perception that the individual is influenced or could be open to influence. - 2.5.
-The definition of close personal relations includes spouses, civil partners, partners, parents, children (adult and minor) and siblings.
-It also includes other people living in the same household as the individual.
-For the avoidance of doubt, GPs on the Governing Body, other GPs in their practice will be considered to be business associates for the purpose of this policy.
+A conflict of interest is defined as a situation in which:- - There is a real possibility that any interest will lead an individual to act in a way that is not impartial and independent in carrying out their duties on behalf of the group; - There is a real possibility that any interest held by somebody with whom an individual has a close association (such as a close relative, friend or business associate) will lead an individual to act in a way that is not impartial and independent in carrying out their duties on behalf of the group;